 About the Office of the Federal Ombudsman for Victims of Crime and our services

 What is an ombudsman?

 An ombudsman is someone appointed by the Government to receive and review complaints made by citizens against government officials, agencies or departments.
 An ombudsman operates at arm's length from the Government to make sure that he or she remains impartial.
 The Federal Ombudsman for Victims of Crime reports directly to the Minister of Justice.
-Annually, the Ombudsman tables his or her Annual report to Parliament through the Minister of Justice.
+The Ombudsman tables his or her annual report to Parliament through the Minister of Justice.